-Climbing Kilimanjaro Lemosho route is the best route for your Kilimanjaro climb.
-Standing on the summit of Kilimanjaro is one of the most rewarding experiences you can have in your lifetime.
+It’s official we have Kilimanjaro’s Best Guide.
+Learn more.
+We also use the best route, the Lemosho route.
+Standing on the summit of Kilimanjaro is one of the most rewarding experiences you can have in your lifetime, so why compromise on acclimatization and safety.
 Ian has climbed Kilimanjaro 30+ times and will help you prepare for your Kilimanjaro adventure.
 By picking 8 days on the mountain you are giving yourself the best chance at success climbing Kilimanjaro on the best route.
 We have put over 2,000 people on the summit of Kilimanjaro and we are a world leader in offering quality, well run climbs on Kilimanjaro.
 We have amazing food, Mountain hard wear Trango 4 tents, and our own full time professional mountain staff on the ground in Tanzania to help you achieve your goal of standing on the roof of Africa.
-Check out our available climbs in 2019 or 2020 or 2021 and Watch our Kilimanjaro video’s below.
+Check out our upcoming trips.

 Read some REVIEWS You just need to come with good physical conditioning, we will help you get prepared.
 Climbing Kilimanjaro Lemosho route gives you the best acclimatization, safety and scenery on the mountain.
 Read more.
 Having the right team for your Kilimanjaro climb is essential in making this adventure a success.
 Check out 20 reasons to pick Ian Taylor Trekking for your Lemosho route climb.
 Also check out our Top 50 Tips for a safe and successful summit of Mount Kilimanjaro.Although Kilimanjaro is not a technical peak, its success rate changes from year to year but normally 42% – 48% make it to the summit.